Built For

 Progressive disclosure in action - focused controls during item addition

-US partners get streamlined, speed-optimized checkout flows - minimal steps from scan to tender.
-Sri Lankan partners get drawer settlement, mid-shift reconciliation, and flexible cash-handling workflows as first-class features.
-Both share one codebase, one design system, one training approach.
+Retail teams get streamlined, speed-optimized checkout flows - minimal steps from scan to tender.
+Hospitality teams get table flows, order-taking states, guest details, payment posting, and settlement behavior as first-class patterns.
+Sri Lankan operators still get drawer settlement, mid-shift reconciliation, and flexible cash-handling workflows.

-Admin panels let regional teams customize menu visibility, keyboard shortcuts, transaction behaviors, receipt formats, and tax rules without touching code.
+Admin panels let teams customize menu visibility, keyboard shortcuts, transaction behaviors, receipt formats, room/table/service models, and tax rules without touching code.

 Configuration-first entry model - industry-driven onboarding and deployment paths